 Mike Allen joined Focus Ireland in 2010 and is responsible for the organisation’s advocacy, research and communication work.
 He previously spent 8 years as the General Secretary of the Labour Party.

 Lars Benjaminsen is a researcher at The Danish Center for Social Science Research (VIVE), the largest social research institute in Denmark.
 Since 2006 he has been an active member of the European Observatory on Homelessness.

 Eoin O’Sullivan is a Professor in Social Policy at Trinity College Dublin.

-Nicholas Pleace is the Deputy Director of the Centre for Housing Policy at the University of York.
-His work centres on the successful housing and social integration of people with support needs.
+Nicholas Pleace is Director of the Centre for Housing Policy and a Professor of Social Policy at the University of York.

 Ending homelessness?
 Policy and progress in Denmark, Finland and Ireland